AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

  - The model that is going to be used on it should have a significant number of weights (100000 - 1000000)
  - Needs to have multiple classes, more than 3 (ideally 4 up to 7)
         - Also, we need even class distribution among the samples
+        - softmax / cross entropy loss should ideally be used here
  - no CNN (like no image recognition)
  - have enough rows / samples, somewhere around 220000 and above
  - have a reasonable amount of features (not over 100)

  - an example of such functions for the dataset "bank_dataset" is detailed here:

 ```python
 # ======================================================================
 # BANK DATASET